CPK Insurance

 • Commercial auto liability minimums in Vermont are $25,000/$50,000/$10,000, so food trucks and any covered vehicles should be reviewed against that baseline.

-• Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for commissary kitchens, prep space, and vendor sites.
+• Most commercial leases in Vermont require proof of general liability coverage, which matters for commissary kitchens, prep space, and vendor sites.

 • Coverage should be reviewed with the Vermont Department of Financial Regulation standards in mind, especially when selecting commercial auto, general liability, and commercial property limits.